drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/4_closing_the_client.md

 In this tutorial, you will:

-- Create both a headless browser instance for Chrome and Firefox; and
+- Create both a headless browser instance for Chrome; and
 - Close them both.

 ## Folder Structure End State